What exactly is a chicken tractor?

 Basic Components of a Chicken Tractor

-The basic structure can be broken down into two separate components: the coop and the run.
+You can break down the basic structure into two separate components: the coop and the run.
 It is also known as a chicken ark in the UK.

-Lots of people, myself included, prefer a solid base to the coop for a couple of reasons (the most important being security).
-A solid ‘box’ that you can lock your girls into at night is more reassuring to me than an open plan box.
+Many people, myself included, prefer a solid base to the coop for a couple of reasons (the most important being security).
+A solid ‘box’ that you can lock your girls into at night is more reassuring to me than an open-plan box.

-Should a bear or raccoon tip over the coop, the girls may be shaken but they will still be safely locked up, whereas if the bottom was open, they would be dinner.
+Should a bear or raccoon tip over the coop, they may shake the girls, but they will still be safely locked up, whereas if the bottom was open, they would be dinner.

 The second reason is it makes it a bit easier to move the girls while they are confined.

-Although your hens are technically ‘free ranging’ they cannot run, jump or expend energy other than walking from one end to the other, so a longer run is great if you have the space.
+Although your hens are technically ‘free-ranging,’ they cannot run, jump or expend energy other than walking from one end to the other, so a longer run is great if you have space.

 The run also needs to be tall enough that you can hang out the feeder and drinker so they can’t poop in it (which they will do if it sits on the ground).

 There are a few things you need to consider when you are building your tractor.
 Your mobile chicken coop needs to be sturdy and well built; this usually translates as quite heavy to move.